-Best Disney World Pools for Kids
+The Top 10 Best Pools at Disney World for Kids with Autism

-10. Fuentes del Morro Pool at Disney’s Caribbean Beach:
+10. Fuentes del Morro Pool at Disney’s Caribbean Beach

-9. Sandcastle Pool at Disney’s Old Key West Resort:
+9. Sandcastle Pool at Disney’s Old Key West Resort

 Here is a gratuitous shot of our baby in the pool.

 8. Samawati Springs Pool at Disney’s Animal Kingdom Lodge, Kidani Village

 The gorgeous theming of Animal Kingdom Resort continues throughout the Samawati Springs pool.
 This is a zero-entry pool with two water slides that lives up to Disney expectations.
 The spas are plentiful and relaxing.
 However, the best part is the Uwanja Camp, a splash pad that is a water playland!
 It’s hard to resist water cannon wars or to splash in the mask’s water mist.

 Sensory tips: Our biggest issue was not the pool itself, but was having to walk past the pool for each meal to the Mara.
 Our son would have emotional breakdowns to swim every time we walked him past.
 It eventually became more comfortable to send one adult to bring meals back to the room!